Professional Standards and Code for Lecturers

-Where a college has an existing, GTC Scotland validated PRD system in place, the college will provide guidance to registered lecturers on the recording system to be used which allows lecturers to engage in ongoing self-evaluation using the relevant Professional Standards.
+Where a college has an existing, GTC Scotland validated PRD system in place, the college will provide guidance to registered college lecturers on the recording system to be used which allows college lecturers to engage in ongoing self-evaluation using the relevant Professional Standards.

 There is no requirement for a lecturer to duplicate information in MyPL, however, the 5-yearly ‘sign-off’ must take place within MyPL.

 No. As part of the Professional Update process, you are expected to reflect against the standards most relevant to your practice and consider areas where you feel that you would wish to develop.

 The areas you select will be relative to your professional needs, the needs of your students and your college community.

 No. Standards can support you in planning your learning and developing your professional skills and knowledge.
 Professional Update is about a commitment to ongoing professional learning, what that learning looks like will differ from person to person.